BEST STARTS FOR KIDS

 (Follow the blue text for tips)

-And I set things up for them to succeed by:
+Set things up for kids to succeed by:

-Having them where they could see something interesting where ever possible. e.g. In the shopping centre a mirror worked a treat, toy catalogues also worked well
+Having kids where they can see something interesting. e.g. In the shopping centre a mirror works a treat, toy catalogues also work well

-Giving them a reward linked to their behaviour at the end.
-I usually gave them a privilege that I may have been thinking of giving them anyway but by linking it to their behaviour there was something in it for them for being good.
+Giving a reward linked to positive behaviour at the end.
+But by linking it to their behaviour, so they learn there's something in it for them, for being good.